Kikobeats/hyperdiff/README.md

 //   common: [ { id: 1, name: 'a' }, { id: 2, name: 'b' } ]
 // }
 ```

+It's also support multiple properties as id or provide a `function`.

 ## Benchmark